-In 1961, Dr. Magnuson was hired as chief of the tuna behavior and physiology program at the Honolulu Biological Laboratory with the Bureau of Commercial Fisheries of the U.S. Fish and Wildlife Service.
-He joined the faculty at the University of Wisconsin-Madison in 1968 as an associated professor, advancing to associate, full, and then emeritus professor of zoology at his retirement in 2000.
-Here, he became the founding director of the Center for Limnology in 1982, and a chairman of the oceanography and limnology graduate program, as well as program director of ecology with the National Science Foundation for a year, and trustee of the Wisconsin chapter of the Nature Conservancy from 2005 to 2014.
+In 1961, he was hired as chief of the tuna behavior and physiology program at the Honolulu Biological Laboratory with the Bureau of Commercial Fisheries of the U.S. Fish and Wildlife Service.
+He joined the faculty at the University of Wisconsin-Madison in 1968 as an assistant professor, advancing to associate, full, and then emeritus professor of zoology at his retirement in 2000.
+Here, he became the founding director of the Center for Limnology in 1982 and a chairman of the oceanography and limnology graduate program, as well as program director of ecology with the National Science Foundation for one year and a trustee of the Wisconsin chapter of the Nature Conservancy from 2005 to 2014.
 Dr. Magnuson is a former president of the American Fisheries Society and a member of the American Society of Limnology and Oceanography, the Ecological Society of America, and the Society for International Limnology.
-Dr. Magnuson, married with two daughters, enjoys family history, gardening, photography, canoeing, and hiking in his spare time.
+Dr. Magnuson, married with two daughters, enjoys family history, gardening, photography, canoeing and hiking in his spare time.

 Contact Dr. Magnuson: